-Ref Strategic Issue Impact Areas affected Evidence Where & when issue Resolution / Mitigation Monitoring Actions / Response Resulting Positive outcome 6b Physical infrastructure Transport • Increased congestion in and around York (more than 15 - 20% of traffic on the A1237 has an origin and destination outside the York local authority area) City of York Local Plan Transport Infrastructure Investment Requirements Study Update shows that for the City of York Local Preferred Sites (2016): O Total trips increase by approximately 20% O Total travel time increases by approximately 30% O Total delay increases by approximately 50% O Without substantial investment in transport infrastructure many of York's key radial and circulatory routes will experience a decrease in traffic speed, with a corresponding increase in journey time) Transport Assessments, Travel Planning and promotion of more sustainable forms of transport to reduce future traffic growth.
-Strategic Public transport improvements (e.g. enhanced Park & Ride and improved bus turn-around and interchange at York Station) Strategic highway network improvements (e.g. improvements (e.g. improvements to 7 no. junctions on the A1237 and pursuit of dualling the A1237 in the longer-term) Strategic cycling/pedestrian network links and improvements 'softer measures' to encourage modal shift to forms of transport more sustainable than private motorised transport (car) • As above The City of York Local Plan contains a policies relating to: Permitting development in accessible locations Implementing strategic public transport improvements (including Access York Phase I and improved bus turn-around and interchange at York Station) Implementing strategic highway network capacity improvements (e.g. improvements to 7 no. junctions on the A1237) Minimising and accommodating trips Demand Management Sufficient investment in local transport infrastructure to achieve a lower level of delay on the network than may have been realised, otherwise 6c Physical infrastructure Transport • Increased traffic on the locally strategic road network (principally the A1237 York Outer Ring Road (northern section)) Leeds City Region (part) North Yorkshire and York Sub- Region (part) York Sub-area (part) Outputs of traffic modelling undertaken for the 'Transport Implications of the Local Plan Preferred Options (June 2013)' indicates there could be significant increases in demand on the A1237 City of York's Local Transport Plan 2011- 2031 (LTP3) states that 'Most out-of-town o Dualling the A1237 is a high priority for the LEP Transport Assessments, Travel Planning and promotion of more sustainable forms of transport to reduce future traffic growth.
-Strategic Public transport improvements (e.g. enhanced Park & Ride) • As Above The City of York Local Plan contains a policies relating to: Permitting development in accessible locations Implementing strategic public transport improvements Implementing strategic highway network capacity investment in local transport infrastructure to achieve a lower level of delay on the network than may have been realised, otherwise •£295,000 West Yorkshire Combined
+Ref Strategic Issue Impact Areas affected Evidence Where & when issue discussed Resolution / Mitigation Monitoring Actions / Response Resulting Positive outcome 6b Physical infrastructure Transport Increased congestion in and around York (more than 15 - 20% of traffic on the A1237 has an origin and destination outside the York local authority area) City of York Local Plan Transport Infrastructure Investment Requirements Study Update shows that for the City of York Local Preferred Sites (2016): o Total trips increase by approximately 20% o Total travel time increases by approximately 30% o Total delay increases by approximately 50% o Without substantial investment in transport infrastructure many of York's key radial and circulatory routes will experience a decrease in traffic speed, with a corresponding increase in journey time) Transport Assessments, Travel Planning and promotion of more sustainable forms of transport to reduce future traffic growth.
+Strategic Public transport improvements (e.g. enhanced Park & Ride and improved bus turn-around and interchange at York Station) Strategic highway network improvements to 7 no. junctions on the A1237 and pursuit of dualling the A1237 in the longer-term) Strategic cycling/pedestrian network links and improvements 'softer measures' to encourage modal shift to forms of transport more sustainable than private motorised transport (car) The City of York Local Plan contains a policies relating to : Permitting development in accessible locations Implementing strategic public transport improvements (including Access York Phase I and improved bus turn-around and interchange at York Station) Implementing strategic highway network capacity improvements (e.g. improvements to 7 no. junctions on the A1237) Minimising and accommodating trips Demand Management 6c Physical infrastructure Transport Increased traffic on the locally strategic road network (principally the A1237 York Outer Ring Road (northern section)) Region (part) • North Yorkshire and York Sub- Region (part) • York Sub-area Outputs of traffic modelling undertaken for the 'Transport Implications of the Local Plan Preferred Options (June 2013)' indicates there could be significant increases in demand on the A1237 City of York's Local Transport Plan 2011- 2031 (LTP3) states that 'Most out-of-town o Dualling the A1237 is a high priority for the LEP Transport Assessments, Travel Planning and promotion of more sustainable forms of transport to reduce future traffic growth.
+Strategic Public transport improvements (e.g. enhanced Park & Ride) • As Above The City of York Local Plan contains a policies relating to : Permitting development in accessible locations Implementing strategic public transport improvements Implementing strategic highway network capacity investment in local transport infrastructure to achieve a lower level of delay on the network than may have been realised, otherwise • £295,000 West Yorkshire Combined

 Ref Strategic Issue Impact Areas affected Evidence Where & when issue Resolution / Monitoring Actions / Response Resulting Positive discussed Mitigation outcome protected.
-Need strategic piecemeal dev Consider "ring identifying developme beyond its of multiple and within master" approach to g the extent to which each ent site has an impact clocal environs ng the cumulative impacts developments city-wide more specific zones the mitigation required Strategic highway network improvements (e.g. improvements to 7 no. junctions on the A1237 and pursuit of dualling the A1237 in the longer-term) Strategic cycling/pedestrian network links and improvements 'softer measures' to encourage modal shift to forms of transport more sustainable than private motorised transport (car) improvements (e.g. Carriageway and junction capacity enhancements on the A1237) Minimising and accommodating trips Demand Management • NYCC suggest that York ORR sites are not accessible due to congestion.
-Consider circular P&R funding secured for a prefeasibility study to identify and evaluate options for upgrading the A1237 between the A64 at Askham Bar and A64 at Hopgrove to a dual carriageway.
+Need strategic piecemeal dev Consider "ring identifying developme beyond its establishir of multiple and within master" approach to the extent to which each ent site has an impact local environs of the cumulative impacts developments city-wide more specific zones he mitigation required Strategic highway network improvements (e.g. improvements to 7 no. junctions on the A1237 and pursuit of dualling the A1237 in the longer- term) Strategic cycling/pedestrian network links and improvements 'softer measures' to encourage modal shift to forms of transport more sustainable than private motorised transport (car) improvements (e.g. Carriageway and junction capacity enhancements on the A1237) Minimising and accommodating trips Demand Management funding secured for a pre- feasibility study to identify and evaluate options for upgrading the A1237 between the A64 at Askham Bar and A64 at Hopgrove to a dual carriageway.